KISRDevelopment/Full-Stack-Dev/development_tools.rst

   | Grep is a pattern search that uses `regular expresion <http://en.wikipedia.org/wiki/Regular_expression>`_ to look for a pattern
   | in text.
 It's a powerful if you know regular expresion:
   | ``grep 'this' words.txt`` looks for the word this inside a file named words.txt

+.. seealso:: Take a look at the `Python Docs <https://docs.python.org/2/howto/regex.html>`_ for more information

 - | **ssh**
   | SecureShell is a program that connects you to remote computers and execute